 Hand surgeons have seen a rise in the number of patients with thumb basal joint arthritis-related pain seeking counselling on the evidence for over-the-counter CBD use: in a survey of 103 patients, 69% were interested in trialling oral CBD and 80% were interested in trialling topical CBD for pain associated with thumb basal joint arthritis.

-The active treatment was produced by dissolving pure 99.07% pure CBD isolate in shea butter until a CBD concentration of 6.2mg/mL was achieved.
-The placebo treatment cream was made in the same way, with the omission of CBD.
-Participants (n = 18) were provided 1-mL syringes of either placebo or CBD/shea butter cream treatment and directed to apply to their non-dominant thumb basal joint twice daily.
-A one-week washout period was then scheduled, followed by two weeks with the other treatment.
+The active therapy was produced by dissolving pure 99.07% pure CBD isolate in shea butter until a CBD concentration of 6.2mg/mL was achieved.
+The placebo cream was made in the same way, with the omission of CBD.
+Participants (n = 18) were provided 1-mL syringes of either placebo or CBD/shea butter cream and directed to apply to their non-dominant thumb basal joint twice daily.
+A one-week washout period was then scheduled, followed by two weeks with the other cream.

 Each patient was provided with a symptom diary for recording skin changes and other adverse events.
 The researchers also gathered data relating to study endpoints, including skin surveillance, vital signs, physical exam, outcome measures, C-SSRS scores, symptom diary evaluation, and laboratory tests.

 Results of the Study

 No skin changes, side effects, vital signs, C-SSRS scores, or laboratory abnormalities were identified at baseline, 1 week after CBD application or 1 week after washout.
 Furthermore, CBD was associated with significant improvements in VAS pain, Disabilities of the Arm, Shoulder, and Hand (DASH), and Single Assessment Numeric Evaluation (SANE) scores from baseline compared to the control arm.